-- Child Development and Learning: Students use knowledge of child development and learning to understand that each child's learning and development is unique due to multiple interacting influences.
-Students apply this knowledge to create inclusive, responsive learning environments and experiences that are healthy, safe, and arts-integrated. - Building Family and Community Relationships: Students integrate their knowledge about the complex characteristics of families and communities with their abilities to incorporate multiple perspectives to build reciprocal relationships with families and the community. - Observing, Documenting, and Assessing to Support Young Children and Families: Students systematically record observations that are consistent with the goals, benefits, and appropriate uses of assessment.
-These observations are the basis for informing their decisions about creating inclusive learning environments, artsintegrated curriculum and learning experiences, and responsive interactions with children and their families. - Teaching and Learning: Students integrate knowledge of child development, families and communities, effective teaching strategies, assessment and early childhood content areas to design, implement, and evaluate learning experiences for all young children. - Becoming a Professional: Students implement their knowledge of ethical guidelines and professional standards to become continuous, collaborative learners who demonstrate knowledgeable, reflective, and critical perspectives on their work; make informed decisions that integrate knowledge from a variety of sources; and advocate for sound educational practices and policies.
+- Promoting Child Development and Learning: Students use evidence based knowledge of child development and learning to understand that each child's learning and development is unique based on cultural, linguistic, and ability diversity as well as other interacting influences to create safe, healthy, respectful and inclusive learning environments that provide responsive, developmentally appropriate arts integrated learning opportunities. - Building Family and Community Relationships: Students use evidence based knowledge to understand complex and diverse characteristics of families and communities using multiple perspectives to support each child's development and learning through collaborative relationships. - Observing, Documenting, and Assessing to Support Young Children and Families: Students use evidence based knowledge about systematic observation and the goals, benefits, and appropriate uses of assessment in partnership with families and other professionals to understand and make decisions about environments, curriculum, and interactions to support each child's development and learning. - Using Developmentally Effective Approaches: Students use evidence based knowledge to understand and build positive relationships and supportive interactions as the foundation for their work with children and families.
+Students apply arts integrated and developmentally appropriate approaches and Universal Design for Learning to support each child's development and learning. - Using Content to Build Meaningful Curriculum: Students use evidence based knowledge of subject areas, Universal Design for Learning, inquiry tools, and resources to design, implement, and evaluate curriculum and experiences to support each child's development and learning. - Becoming a Professional: Students use evidence based knowledge of ethical guidelines and professional standards.
+They engage in continuous, collaborative learning and demonstrate knowledgeable, reflective, and critical perspectives o make informed decisions about advocating for sound practices and policies in early education.